 In general, pre-workout fuel and post-workout recovery food is essential.

 Carbohydrates are particularly important since your muscle stores of the macronutrient are likely down or depleted after a workout.
+White rice provides 45 grams of carbs per 1-cup serving, which is a good way to get those carbs.

 White Rice Health Risks